cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 The machines on the internal network are not exposed to the public Internet.

 Only the _jumpbox__ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: XX.215.XXX.XXX or your ip address. [o see your ip address](http://whatismyipaddress.com)
+- _TODO: XX.215.XXX.XXX or your ip address. [to see your ip address](http://whatismyipaddress.com)

 Machines within the network can only be accessed by each other.
 - _TODO: Which machine did you allow to access your ELK VM?
 Web-1, Web-2 and Web 3A